mighty-gerbils/gerbil/doc/reference/stdio.md

 Puts back one or more previously read bytes.

 Notes:
+- when putting back multiple bytes, the order is the natural one: oldest first.
 - the method is guaranteed to succeed, regardless of how many bytes you are putting back; the buffer may grow as needed to accomodate the putback.
 - the method allows you to _inject_ bytes into the input stream, which may